henrik/octopress/source/_posts/2013-09-01-raygun-io-review.markdown

 ## Disclaimer

 I'll start this off with a disclaimer: [Raygun](http://raygun.io), an error reporting service, asked me if I would review them on my blog in return for a free account.
-They made it very clear that they wanted honest feedback, not to buy a positive review, so that's what this is.
+They made it very clear that they wanted honest feedback, not to buy a positive review.

 ## Why you should use an error reporting service